Skip to content

 """

-if isinstance(input, PSF):
+if isinstance(target, PSF):

-return input.rotate(self.angle, self.order, self.complex)
+return target.rotate(self.angle, self.method, self.complex)

-__init__(angle, order=1, complex=False)
+__init__(angle, method='linear', complex=False) ¤

 Parameters: